-Makeup brush hygiene: 5 Ways to better skin by tomorrow
+Makeup brush hygiene: 5 Ways to get better skin by tomorrow

-So, now you know the nasty things dirty makeup brushes can do to your skin (cringe); let's get to work on reversing the icky effects - stat.
+If you already know the nasty things dirty makeup brushes can do to your skin (cringe), here's what you need to know next: working on reversing the icky effects—stat.
 And we've asked professional makeup artist, Cat Yong to weigh in on the best solutions and expert tips to get the job done.
 Healthy, glowing skin; ready or not, here we come.

 Give us a quick guide to makeup brush cleansing.

 "The trick is to care for it as you would your hair.
 Gently cleanse brushes with a light cleansing shampoo, gentle soap or conditioner.
 Of course, a brush cleansing product works perfectly too.

 "Thoroughly wash the brush heads but do not scrub them.
 Work up a lather using a gentle back and forth motion, allowing it to absorb the cleanser and work through the bristles.

 "Then, gently run it under water (still using that back and forth motion with the brush head facing downwards) until the water runs clean.
 Lastly, lay the brush flat to dry."

 On to the big question—how frequently do we need to wash our makeup brushes?

 "For makeup artists, we generally wash them daily after each job completion to ensure hygiene levels are maintained.
 For personal use at home, you should get into a routine of washing it after one or two usages so as not to give bacteria a chance to build up and keep your skin at its best."